eljefe303030/Melius/README.md

 * I have tested this on both a AMD 3600/AMD Radeon RX 580 and AMD 5700X3D/AMD 7800 XT and on both systems it works well without any noticeable drops in FPS.
 Planet textures can take a second to load, this may be mitigated with a faster SSD.
 * Your computer will need to meet at least the [minimum requirements specified by Bethesda](https://help.bethesda.net/#en/answer/60442)
 * Installation folder takes up approx 95GB and the download folder takes up another 90GB.
 A total of 179GB is needed, including temporary installation files, if both folders are on one drive.
 * You need the latest Steam version (1.14.74.0) of the game.
-You are not required to have the Shattered Space DLC, but will need to disable the following mods before playing:
+You are not required to have the Shattered Space DLC, but will need to disable the following mods before playing if you don't:
 1. Aurie_StayPutShatteredSpace.esm
 2. RRLD - Rabbit's Real Lights Dazra.esm
 3. RoyalLeveledEnemiesSS.esm